taravatp/Future_MRI_Image_Generation/README.md

 # Future_MRI_Image_Generation
-This project contains all the implementations of my on going project entitled as " Generating Future MRI images"
+This project contains all the implementations of my on going project entitled, " Generating Future MRI images"